mrluaf/wordpress-theme-structure/readme.md

 ### v2.0
 * ALL: Modernized theme structure to utilize Babel, BrowserSync, ECMAScript 6 (ES 6), Gulp, ImageMin, ImageMin - MozJpeg, ImageMin - PNGQuant, Node / NPM, Sass, SVG sprites
 * ALL: Updated files to use two spaces for indentation instead of four spaces
-* PHP: (functions.php) Add Google Fonts integration
-* PHP: (functions.php) Add Font Awesome integration
-* PHP: (functions.php) Deregister standard jQuery and jQuery Migrate versions, update to jQuery 3.3.1 and jQuery Migrate 3.0.1
+* PHP: (functions.php) Deregistered standard jQuery and jQuery Migrate versions, updated to jQuery 3.3.1 and jQuery Migrate 3.0.1
+* PHP: (functions.php) Added support for block editor (Gutenberg) features
+* PHP: (functions.php) Added Google Fonts integration
+* PHP: (functions.php) Added Font Awesome integration
+* PHP: (header.php) Changde logo placeholder from image to SVG
 * PHP: (header.php) Updated social meta description tag to use the_excerpt() rather than the_content()
 * PHP: (header.php) Updated social meta tags to prevent countable() error on PHP 7.2 caused by calling the_excerpt() outside the loop
-* PHP: (header.php) Change logo placeholder from image to SVG
-* CSS: Discontinue use of ITCSS methodology with shift to Sass
+* CSS: Discontinued use of ITCSS methodology with shift to Sass
-* CSS: CSS: Updated normalize.css to v8.0.1
+* CSS: Updated normalize.css to v8.0.1
-* CSS: ***Make note about update breakpoints***
 * ETC: (screenshot.png) Updated from white background with no text to grey background with "screenshot" text
 * ETC: (readme.md) Updated throughout